WichaelMu/MW-Unity-Namespace/MW/Console/README.md

 Attach ` InGameDebugConsole ` to a GameObject in your game's hierarchy.

 Note that any method that can be executed and called by MConsole must be marked public and be marked with the ` Exec ` attribute.
-MConsole cannot access the return values of functions.
+MConsole can print the return values of functions, but cannot directly pass/pipe them into other functions.

 <b>
 <span style="color:red">